Introducing PoIEx - Points Of Intersection Explorer

 In the podAntiAffinity case above, we will never see the pod running on a node where a testdatabase app is running.

+It fits designs where it is desired to schedule some pods together or where the system must ensure that certain pods are never going to be scheduled together.
 In particular, the inter-pod rules allow engineers to define additional constraints within the same execution context without further creating segmentation in terms of node groups.
 Nevertheless, complex affinity rules could create situations with pods stuck in pending status.

 5. Taints and Tolerations

 Taints are the opposite of node affinity properties since they allow a node to repel a set of pods not matching some tolerations.
+They can be applied to a node to make it repel pods unless they explicitly tolerate the taints.

+Each node also defines an action linked to each taint: NoExecute (affects running pods), NoSchedule (hard rule), PreferNoSchedule (soft rule).
 The approach is ideal for environments where strong isolation of workloads is required.
 Moreover, it allows the creation of custom node selection rules not based solely on labels and it does not leave flexibility.

-You can use topology spread constraints to control how Pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
+You can use topology spread constraints to control how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
 This can help to achieve high availability as well as efficient resource utilization.

-7. Not satisfied?
-Custom Scheduler To The Rescue
+7. Not Satisfied?
+Custom Scheduler to the Rescue

 Kubernetes by default uses the kube-scheduler which follows its own set of criteria for scheduling pods.
 While the default scheduler is versatile and offers a lot of options, there might be specific security requirements that the default scheduler might not know about.
 Writing a custom scheduler allows an organization to apply a risk-based scheduling to avoid pairing privileged pods with pods processing or accessing sensitive data.